cmarqu/cpython/Doc/howto/descriptor.rst

 Optionally, descriptors can have a :meth:`__set_name__` method.
-This is only used in cases where a descriptor needs to know either the class where it was created or the name of class variable it was assigned to.
+This is only used in cases where a descriptor needs to know either the class where it was created or the name of the class variable it was assigned to.

 Descriptors get invoked by the dot operator during attribute lookup.
 If a descriptor is accessed indirectly with ``vars(some_class)[descriptor_name]``,